nelhwong/Anther/README.md

 # Anther
 This is a project for CS461/561 Open Source Software, Summer of 2020.
 Nelson Wong and Milan Mauck are both students that are trying to learn the game engine Unity to create a platformer game called Anther.
 Anther is a first person platformer where the player will collect gems, jump over, and fall a lot, in order to reach the end!
+Different platforms give different abilites to the player to beat levels.
+Parkour is the name of the game.

-Note: The scripts are in /Anther/Assets/Scripts/
+Note: The scripts are in /Assets/Scripts/

 # Demo